jtsternberg/Code-Snippets-CPT/README.md

 Code Snippets CPT - 2.0.8
 =================

-A WordPress plugin for elegantly managing and displaying code snippets
+A WordPress plugin for elegantly hosting, managing, and displaying code snippets.
+Own your own data!

 Adds a custom post type for managing your code snippets with taxonomies for classifying the snippets.
 Embed snippets with syntax highlighting to posts or pages via a handy shortcode insert button that allows you to pick from the most recent snippets.
 Syntax highlighting provided by the [Prettify javascript library](https://github.com/google/code-prettify) and the [Ace Editor](https://ace.c9.io/).